 What is a thermal barrier?

-The air in your crawl space is a different temperature than the air in your home.
-If you don’t have insulation between your floor and crawl space, your HVAC will need to work twice as hard to regulate the air in the two spaces, rather than just in your house.
-Heat sink happens when the hot air from your house sinks into your crawl space and your HVAC has to try to create a balance to keep everything even.
-Insulating the first floor of your home or the ceiling of your crawl space creates a thermal barrier for the hot air in the winter, or the cool air in the summer.
-Therefore, your HVAC won’t try to uselessly heat or cool your crawl space.
+The air in your crawl space is different and has a different temperature than the air in your home.
+If you don't have protection between your floor and crawl space, your HVAC will work twice as hard to regulate the air in the two spaces, rather than just in your house.
+Heat sink happens when the hot air from your home sinks into your crawl space and your HVAC futilely tries to keep the air balanced in each space.
+Insulating the main floor of your home or the roof of your crawl space makes a thermal barrier for the hot air in the winter, or the cool air in the summer.
+Finally, your HVAC won't attempt to pointlessly warm or cool your crawl space.

 As Charleston crawl space insulation and thermal barrier installation specialists, the team of CNT carefully follows the International Resident Code, The International Building Code, and the International Energy Code.
 Every one of these codes are specific about your home’s development and the building prerequisites that have been intended to make your building energy efficient.
 These regulations are not optional.
 Ignoring the building code is certain sign of an inexperienced contractor.
 Keep away from slick salesmen.
 Call CNT Foundations at 843-405-7022 today to talk with our team of professional Charleston crawl space insulation and thermal barrier installation professionals.
 We have the construction background and capacity to do what's best for your home, you, and your family.